a-sit-plus/signum/asn1nnotation-tutorial.md

 - how DER encoding works with no ASN.1 annotations
 - what each ASN.1 annotation does now
 - why and when ambiguity is rejected
+- how serializer `leadingTags` participate in ambiguity checks
 - how to model EXPLICIT tagging, OCTET wrapping, polymorphism, and CHOICE

 ## 1. Big Picture